thevole/etchasketch/README.md

-# Frogger
+# Etch-a-Sketch

-Frogger is an elm-based implementation of the old standby Frogger game.
-To build it, you need the following dependencies installed:
+Etch-a-Sketch is an elm-based implementation of the old standby child's toy.To build it, you need the following dependencies installed:

 * Elm, version 0.17 or greater.